 This study is part of the COVID-19 Community Research Partnership.
 We are working together with the following partners:

-Our goal is to enroll a representative sample of participants from our region in this research study, with particular interest in racial and ethnic minority groups since these groups have been seriously impacted.
-The data below reflects study participation since the study began.
+Our goal was to enroll a representative sample of participants from Maryland and the surrounding states and in particular we wanted to enroll racial and ethnic minority groups as these groups have been seriously impacted by COVID-19.
+The data below reflects study participation since we began enrollment in late January 2021.

-So far more than 3,000 participants have enrolled in the study and together they have completed more than 16,000 daily questionnaires.
+More than 5,590 participants enrolled in the study and together they have completed more than 414,775 daily questionnaires.

 A total of 1,350 participants have reported experiencing at least one COVID-like symptom since their enrollment in the study.
 The most frequently reported symptoms so far have been fatigue, muscle pain, and congestion or runny nose.
 The graphic below shows all symptoms and the total number of days they have been reported.